mvolkmann/blog/src/htmx.md

   to "boost" all anchor and `form` elements.

   TODO: Doesn't AJAX itself require JavaScript?
-  TODO: HTMX is a JavaScript library, so how can it
+  TODO: Htmx is a JavaScript library, so how can it
   TODO: process `hx-boost` attributes if JavaScript is disabled?

   By default, anchor elements will